 Augmented reality is changing the way we view the world -- or at least the way its users see the world.
+In this article, we'll take a look at where augmented reality is now and where it may be headed soon.
 Augmented Reality.